The optimality of (stochastic) veto delegation: Characterization

 In a related paper, Kartik, Kleiner and Van Weelden~(2021) document the invalidity of Ally Principle in a bargaining environment---a proposer (principal) delegates a set of lotteries for a vetoer (agent) to choose from while the vetoer can always choose to maintain the status quo besides the delegated options.
 In Kartik et al.~(2021), the opposite of the Ally Principle is true: greater ex-ante alignment tends to make the principal leave less discretion for the agent (i.e., the delegation set gets strictly smaller).
 In a standard optimal delegation setting, Alonso and Matouschek~(2008, Section~6.4) illustrate that the Ally Principle may fail when the optimal deterministic mechanism is not interval delegation.
-In this paper, the Ally Principle in general does not hold---the delegation set gets neither strictly smaller nor bigger as players have greater ex-ante preference alignment.\footnote{It's worth noting that in most papers where the Ally Principle holds, the degree of preferences misalignment is measured by some bias parameter and is constant across different states.
+In this paper, the Ally Principle in general does not hold---the delegation set gets neither strictly smaller nor bigger as players have greater ex-ante preference alignment.\footnote{It is worth noting that in most papers where the Ally Principle holds, the degree of preferences misalignment is measured by some bias parameter and is constant across different states.
 In contrast, both Kartik et al.~(2021) and our paper assume one player having state-independent preferences, and thus the degree of (ex-ante) preferences alignment is belief-dependent.
 In the counter-example of Alonso and Matouschek~(2008), players' preference misalignment is not constant across states and is larger at higher states.}

-A better understanding of the effects of $μ$ can be gained by examining the threshold $\ta$ more closely.
+A deeper understanding of the effects of $μ$ can be obtained by closely examining the threshold $\ta$.
 The first-order condition determining $\ta$ permits a graphical expression as in \Cref{fig-foc}, where $\ta$ and $\ts \equiv \eta^{-1}(\bar a)$ are the exact values that equalize the areas of the two shaded regions weighted by distribution $μ$.
-Since $\eta(1)<1$, when the distribution $μ(\theta)$ puts too much mass on the interval $(1-\epsilon,1)$ for a sufficiently small $\epsilon>0$, $\bar a$ would be above $\eta(1)$ and then the principal delegates $\{\E_μ(θ)\}$.
+Since $\eta(1)<1$, when the prior distribution $μ$ puts too much mass on the interval $(1-\epsilon,1)$ for a sufficiently small $\epsilon>0$, $\bar a$ would be above $\eta(1)$ and then the principal delegates $\{\E_μ(θ)\}$.
 Therefore, when $\mathbb{E}_μ(\theta)$ is sufficiently high, there will be no valuable veto mechanisms.